 This post is a response to Kirsten Hacker‘s article “Disentanglement.”
 Kirsten is an extremely talented individual who happens to be quite knowledgeable about the fields of physics and cosmology, due to her earning a Ph.D. and twenty years in the field.
 She also has an insider’s perspective.
 Please read Kirsten’s article first and then come back for my response.
 Also, be sure to check out Kirsten’s intriguing books on Amazon.

 I also wanted to mention pilot waves, which I think my model of nature generates.
-I model spacetime as a dense superfluid of mostly cold particles (think CMB cold) that permeate nearly everything.
+I model spacetime as a dense æther of particles that permeate nearly everything.
 Every particle has neighbors.
 In my model, all of the standard model particles have a shell.
 Imagine, say, three dipoles spinning orthogonally along some orientation of x,y,z axes.
 The wave equation of each shell is determined by the harmonics of energy stored in the shell.
 So think about what happens when the electrinos and positrinos in one shell come in proximity of the electrinos and positrinos of another shell.
 There will be a slight influence.
 Energy will flow and will then ebb back.
 This is continuous, not a discrete transfer of a harmonic.
 The usual case is no net transfer of energy, but there is a root mean square energy outstanding on average.
 I think this is the transmission method for the concept of mass.
 The more matter-energy a particle has, the higher energy it exchanges in the ebb and flow with its neighbor particles.
 And then since they are excited, they do the same thing with their neighbors.
 This happens at the local speed of light.
-You can see that if we equate energy with temperature, the spacetime superfluid has a temperature and that temperature is higher around dense matter-energy and increases as radial distance to the dense matter-energy decreases.
+The spacetime æther has local energy and it is higher around dense matter-energy and increases as radial distance to the dense matter-energy decreases.
 This is the mechanism for gravity.
-Gravity is convection through the superfluid.
+Gravity is convection through the æther.
 The reason gravity is so weak, is that we are talking about the influence of neighbor wave equations on one another as electrinos and positrinos come into proximity.
 This is a tiny effect compared to the other three forces.
 Also the energy is dispersing in an expanding sphere, so its intensity decreases by 1/r^2, which falls off very fast.

 Now consider that nearly every particle has this ebb/flow of energy, a yin/yang, a heartbeat – that is an incredible amount of information being continuously spread throughout the universe at the local speed of light.
 So the fact that distant particles may know something about each other is not surprising to me.
 I am still unsure about the spooky action at a distance, because it is not clear to me if the initial entanglement determined the ultimate outcome or some other mechanism.